troylatchman/official-arduino-projects/readme.md

 Further reading on the extension can be found: https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino

 There is nothing special about the code found in this repository as it should be one to one with the code provided in the book/pdf.
-Pictures of the board/circuit are provided for each project.
+The final circuits (actual pictures) are provided alongside the code.
-I hope to complete all 15 projects.
+All 15 projects have been completed.